Lewis-Clark State College Library

 Sociology & Criminal Justice

-Sociology is a minor program within the Social Sciences Division at LCSC and includes coursework in religion in contemporary society; current social problem; and social change.
+Sociology is a minor program within the Social Sciences Division at LCSC and includes coursework in religion in contemporary society; current social problems; social change; rural sociology; and environmental sociology.
 Criminal Justice/Justice Studies is offered as a major within the Social Sciences Division at LCSC.
 Coursework focus includes juvenile delinquency; deviant behavior and society; family; criminology; criminal law; criminal procedure and investigation; comparative criminal justice; and police and corrections in America.

 Gift Materials – Policies & Procedures

-The LCSC Library welcomes donations of books and other appropriate materials.
-LCSC Library does not accept donations of journals and magazines.
-Gift materials of good quality that do not fit our policy for purchasing materials may be added to our collection, at the discretion of the Collection Development Librarian and/or the subject librarian.
+The LCSC Library welcomes donations of books, relevant journals and other appropriate materials.
+Gift materials of good quality that don’t fit our policy for purchasing materials may be added to our collection, at the discretion of the Librarian subject selector and/or the Collection Development Librarian.
 If these materials become lost or damaged after they begin to circulate, they will not be replaced.
-Due to space limitations and processing time, we cannot add all gifts to the collection.
-Duplicate titles and textbooks - especially those more than 5 years old - may not be added to the collection unless they are deemed to be the best or only source of information on a particular topic.
-We also consider other factors such as condition, age, and subject relevance of the item(s).
+Because of space limitations and processing costs, we cannot add all gifts to the collection.
+Duplicate titles and textbooks - especially those more than 5 years old - may not be added to the collection unless are deemed to be the best or only source of information on a particular topic.
+We also consider other factors such as the item’s condition, age, or subject relevance.
 The Library will not add items which have been designated by a publisher as a free copy not for re-sale.

 When a gift is not added to the collection, we will sell the item either in our Library book sale or through the nonprofit organization, Better World Books, which helps generate a small amount of money to help support the Library.
 We will send a letter to donors acknowledging the gifts and the number of items donated.
 However, because of limited staff time, the Library cannot provide an itemized list of contributions.
 The appraisal of gifts to the Library is the responsibility of the donor.
 The Library will not be responsible for providing a monetary valuation statement to the donor for tax or other purposes, but will acknowledge receiving the gift.

 LCSC Library will purchase one circulating copy of a title.
 Duplicate copies, either purchased or accepted as gifts, will be acquired only under unusual circumstances as determined by demand and other relevant factors.
-Faculty members recommending purchase of multiple copies of the same title shall give justification of need.
+Faculty members recommending purchase of multiple copies of the same title will need to give justification of need.

 Replacement of Lost Items